Kali Dal (Indian Black Lentils)

 6 cloves garlic

 Wash the lentils.
 Discard any floating or odd-shaped lentils.
-Wash and rinse thoroughly in several water baths (about three times) and set aside for at least 1 hour.
+Wash and rinse thoroughly in several water baths (about three times) and set aside.
+No soaking time is required.
 Drain the lentils, removing as much of the soaking water as possible.

 Stem, seed and finely chop one of the jalapeño peppers.
 Using a paring knife, create a 2-inch incision in the remaining whole pepper.
 Note: remember not to rub your eyes after touching jalapeño pepper seeds.

 Transfer half the amount of cooked lentils into the bowl of an immersion blender.
-Coarsely blend the mixture and pour it back into the pot.
+Coarsely blend the mixture and pour it back into the pot, then add the fresh mint leaves.
 Depending on how thick you like kali dal, you can add up to 1 cup of boiling water (Daddy likes it a little soupy).
 Add little mounds of ghee into the lentils.
-Adjust seasoning and cook for an additional 5-10 minutes over low-heat.
+Adjust seasoning, add the lime juice and cook for an additional 5-10 minutes over low-heat.
 Transfer to a serving bowl.

 Coarsely chop the garlic (I cut each clove into four pieces).